Contra Costa Transportation authority

 Offering an app with real-time travel information will take the guess-work out of planning a trip from start to finish.

-EFFICIENT TRIPS
+EFFICIENT TRIP

 On-demand data about congestion, mode availability, and pricing will allow users to choose the trip that is the most time-efficient or cost-efficient.